 "It started because he was still upset about losing a pick six on one of Vladimir Cerin's horses who had throat surgery," Mullins said.
 "That's when he said he wanted everything listed in the Daily Racing Form, from how many nails there are in shoes, to a horse's temperature the morning of the race, to how old a horse's bow is and to quarter cracks.
 I told him he's going to have to face the fact that we're not going to know everything.

 "He said, 'I can't consistently come out and lose my money.'
 I said, 'If you come out here and consistently lose your money then you're either an addict or an idiot.'
 He asked if he could print it and I said to go ahead.
 Because I called him an idiot, he chose to take everyone with him.

+"And because he put it in a quote doesn't make it true.
+My comments were reserved strictly for him and not the general public."In an e-mail response to a message, Simers said he's "not surprised" Mullins isn't holding himself responsible, but stood by his version."I repeatedly asked him why his horses were winning at a 30% clip before he was hit with the milkshake penalty of sending his horses to detention barn and were hitting at 9% when we talked, and in each case he diverted the attention elsewhere," Simers said.
 "First, to a conflict of interest with Bruce Headly and Ingrid Fermin, second to Dr. Rick Arthur's alleged conflict of interest, and then third to the '(gambling) addicts and idiots' who bet on horses," the writer said.
 "I repeatedly told him he was way off base for ripping the racing fan who supports the horse racing business.
 That's when he suggested they ought to bring in slots and let the owners and trainers run their horses without the fans being involved."

 Mullins, currently second in the Santa Anita trainer standings, said he knows how valuable fans and horseplayers are to the survival of the sport.
 He called them the "backbone" of the industry.